-If bought in the Chroma version, this headset grants some great LED customization, which is rarely seen with headsets.
-This feature is not something we were to hyped about thou since you rarely ever look at your headset.
+If bought in the Chroma version, this headset grants some great LED customization, which rare with earphones.
+This feature is not something we were overly hyped about though since you rarely ever look at your headset.
 This feature is only ever useful if you are looking to make a full LED gaming setup or something like that.
 If that is the case, then the Razer Kraken would be a beautiful addition to just that.

-There is really only 1 negative thing to say about the Razer Kraken, sadly it is a big one.
+There is only one negative thing to say about the Razer Kraken, and sadly it is a big one.
 The comfort is pretty bad and can prove to be a major issue when gaming for hours on end.
-You don’t really notice anything if you play for an hour or 2, but anything more and it is a problem.
-It feels like the ear cups are simply too small, they fit very tightly around your ear and can be very irritating.
+You don’t notice anything if you play for an hour or 2, but anything more and it is a problem.
+It feels like the ear cups are just too small, they fit very tightly around your ear and can be very irritating.

 If you have small ears or maybe just only play casually for a few hours at a time.
-Then this headset is a great pick for you.
-If you tend to have longer gaming sessions, then we really recommend you look into other options.
+Then this headset is an excellent pick for you.
+If you tend to have more extended gaming sessions, then we recommend you look into other options.

 - Fully retractable microphone

 - Synchronizable with Razer products